CMU-313/fall22-hw3-team-e2/README.md

 # Homework 3 Documentation

-For our new feature, we implemented a new `Progress` attribute for reviewing.
+For our new feature, we implemented a new `Progress` attribute for document reviewing.
 Graduate admission staff are able to mark documents' progress as `To Review`, `In Progress`, and `Done` to properly indicate where they are in the review process for each.
 Additionally, users can filter all documents by each of the three progress levels.
-To use our feature, add documents as you normally would and select one of the following radio buttons (as seen in Figure 1.
-We decided to leave the field as optional since it is likely that some documemnts will not have to be reviewed.
-After adding documents, use the right dropdown menu in the documents list card as shown in Figurre 2 to filter between each of the progress levels.
+To use our feature, add documents as you normally would and select one of the following radio buttons (as seen in Figure 1).
+We decided to leave the field as optional since it is likely that some documents will not have to be reviewed.
+After adding documents, use the right dropdown menu in the documents list card as shown in Figure 2 to filter between each of the progress levels.
 We believe that this is a significant improvement to the usability of Teedy for the admissions process.

 ![image](https://user-images.githubusercontent.com/57329141/194463746-de16c8de-7983-46a6-87cb-f19418d21d02.png)

 *Figure 1: New Progress attribute radio buttons*

 ![image](https://user-images.githubusercontent.com/57329141/194463250-e61bb34c-fe45-4ec7-ba8d-e8131a17a61f.png)

 *Figure 2: Dropdown filtering*